duff2013/ulptool/README.md

 1. No Windows support - {this might work now}.
 2. Linux might or might not work - {again it might work now}.
-3. Only one ulp assembly file (.s) can be used currently - {should work now}.
+3. Only one ulp assembly file (.s) can be used currently - {multiple files should work now}.
 4. Errors can be non-informative.
 5. Probably more that I can't think of now...